SeraphimNoob01/ForgeMapToolkit-Assets/CONTRIBUTING.md

 - Missing or broken preview images
 - Skyboxes not loading in ForgeMapToolkit
 - Incorrect folder structure
+- Report only bugs related to the ForgeMapToolKit-Assets repository, not issues originating from the ForgeMapToolkit itself.

 Use the **Asset Request** template to request new skyboxes or previews.